mathigon/documentation/polypad/index.md

   serialize: (maxTiles?: number, maxStrokes?: number, maxStrokeLength?: number) => PolypadData;
   unSerialize: (data: PolypadData) => void;

-  // Create a PNG image of a given size.
+  // Create an image of a given size.
 This asynchronous function returns a Data URI string.
-  pngImage: (width: number, height: number) => Promise<string>;
+  image: (width: number, height: number, type?: 'png'|'jpg'|'svg') => Promise<string>;

   // Add, update or delete a tile or stroke. .add() returns the ID of the new item.
 Note that
   // you cannot update strokes, or update the 'name' property of a tile once created.